Tag Archive for: Calliandra californica

 I hope you will try some of my favorite flowering plants.
 For those of you who live in different climates, look for plants that will provide you with color for as long as possible.
 If you cannot have blooming flowers year-long, then try incorporating plants with beautiful foliage and textures so that there is always something beautiful to see in your garden every single month of the year.

-**For more suggestions for colorful plants for your arid garden, I recommend Arizona Gardener’s Guide, which lists hundreds of trees, shrubs and perennials that add beauty while thriving in our often challenging climate.
+**For more suggestions for colorful plants for your arid garden, I recommend my book, Dry Climate Gardening, which lists many trees, shrubs and perennials that add beauty while thriving in our often challenging climate.

 Baja fairy duster (Calliandra californica) is a must-have for the desert garden.
 There is so much to love about this shrub.